ItsMrMillerTime/FarmPass/README.md

-# Farm Pass
+# Farm Hopper Pass

-A simple, responsive static website for the Farm Pass app idea.
+A simple, responsive static website for the Farm Hopper Pass app idea.
 This repo provides a quick “launch pad” you can host (e.g. via GitHub Pages) while you build out the full backend.

 ## 🚀 Features